-Data Collection Format Identifiable (identifiable / re- identifiable / non-identifiable) What variables will be collected from the database? e.g. Name, age, etc Which investigator(s) will access the database? <insert affiliation="" name(s),=""></insert>
+Identifiable (identifiable / re- identifiable / non- identifiable)

+e.g. Name, age, etc

+<insert affiliation="" name(s),=""></insert>

-^{}Mandatory if accessing existing data.
+\Mandatory if accessing existing data.
 A table must be included for each database that will be used.

 Data Collection

 - Outline what data will be collected. - Describe how the data will be collected (e.g. patient survey, focus group etc.). - Specify what format the data will be collected in (written notes, audiotape, questionnaire responses etc.). - Who will be responsible for data collection?